Photo: Velib bike hire in Paris

 de France in 2007, to form GDF-Suez and Suez-Environnement:

-GDF Suez is the world's thrid largest energy company.
+GDF Suez was the world's third largest energy company.
+In 2015 it

 nickname given to an area in the south of the departments of